When to charge your kids board

 If you’d prefer your adult child to start paying their way, try to approach the subject with tact.
 No one enjoys a surprise announcement that they’re suddenly expected to cough up cash on a regular basis.
 But be firm.
 However much you choose to charge, it is important that board is paid regularly.
 This sends a strong message that bills need to be paid on time, and they need to be paid first, ahead of life’s luxuries.
 Surely that is an essential life lesson we should pass onto our kids!

-Paul Clitheroe is Chairman of the Australian Government Financial Literacy Board and chief commentator for Money Magazine.
+Paul Clitheroe is a founding director of financial planning firm ipac (now known as AMP Advice), Chairman of the Australian Government Financial Literacy Board and chief commentator for Money Magazine.